JonTDean/project_prometheus/docs/analytics_plan.md

 ### Plan
 - [ ] **Define Hash Table Structure**: Determine the hash table size and collision handling method (e.g., chaining or open addressing).
 - [ ] **Implement Insertion Function**: Create a function that takes the package ID and stores package details in the hash table.
-- [ ] **Testing**: Write unit tests for the insertion function to ensure correct placement and collision handling.

 ## B. Develop a Look-up Function

 ### Objective